Setup A New Workbook #

 Cohort Schedule #

 To view a schedule for a single cohort in a more traditional calendar format, the FINDCOHORTCLASS function can be used.
-This sheet can be customized in any way needed, but here is an example of how it might be set up.
+This sheet can be customized in any way needed, but here is an example of what the final result might look like:

 Search | PKA | ||||